SuperUserDone/OpenParkingManager/README.md

 ## AKA Findy Wheely Auto Mobily
 ### By the Dorkside
 # About

+This project serves as the open source repository of OpenParking manager, Currently as Louis Van der Walt's Expo 2020.

-This is the github page for the [FLL](http://www.firstlegoleague.org/) team The Dorkside's research project.
+Originaly this was the github page for the [FLL](http://www.firstlegoleague.org/) team The Dorkside's research project.
 The design and programming was done by Louis van der Walt, one of the team members.

 ![](images/group_photo.jpg)